By Corey Lewis, CPT, CSCS

 Under “normal” conditions, we all have a tendency to veer toward negative thinking.
 It’s just the way we’re made.
 When a quarantine situation comes along, that negativity ramps up exponentially.
 It’s very easy to wallow in despair.

 While it’s true that you cannot control the thoughts that come into your mind, you can control what you do with those thoughts.
 But that requires making the conscious decision to flip the script and focus on the positive side of the situation facing you.

 When you find a negative thought creeping in, you should immediately challenge it.
 Don’t allow it to drain your energy.
 Accept that there are things you cannot control.
 Rather than fixating on those things, look for the positives in the situation.
 These may include the time you have to slow down, calibrate, and reconnect with yourself and your family.
 This is a quick strategy to

 During a lockdown situation, it’s very easy for us to spend an excessive amount of time on social media.
 However, this time does not aid mental health.
-Between Instagram, Twitter, Facebook, and Tinder, you could quite easily chew up the bulk of your day in mindless social media exchanges.
+Between Instagram, Twitter, Facebook, and TikTok, you could quite easily chew up the bulk of your day in mindless social media exchanges.

 But let’s face it—a day spent on social media is not a productive day.
 It’s probably going to make you feel worse.
 It is far better to get your social media in small, regulated doses.

 There is plenty of research that shows a direct correlation between time spent on social media and diminished mental health.
 So, limiting your online time, or even taking a complete break from it, could be one of the smartest things you do for your mental wellbeing during a pandemic.